The Kids Are Alright (song): In popular culture

-This song is referenced in the title of the song "The Kids Aren't Alright" by the Offspring, the unrelated Fall Out Boy song of the same title, "The Kids are Alt-Right" by Bad Religion, "The Kids Are Insane" by Urge Overkill, "The Kids Are All Wrong" by Lagwagon, "All the Kids Are Right" by Local H, AWOLNATION's "THISKIDSNOTALRIGHT" and "The Kids" by The Parlor Mob, in which the main chorus line is 'No the kids ain't alright', as well as the songs "Kids" by Robbie Williams and Kylie Minogue and "The Kids Are Alright" by Chloe x Halle featured on their album of the same name.
-The title of the song was also used in the film The Kids Are All Right and for episode titles of the US television shows That 70's Show and Supernatural, as well as the Ballers Season 4 episode "The Kids Are Aight".
+This song is referenced in the title of the song "The Kids Aren't Alright" by the Offspring, the unrelated Fall Out Boy song of the same title, "The Kids are Alt-Right" by Bad Religion, "The Kids Are Insane" by Urge Overkill, "The Kids Are All Wrong" by Lagwagon, "All the Kids Are Right" by Local H, Awolnation's "THISKIDSNOTALRIGHT" and "The Kids" by The Parlor Mob, in which the main chorus line is 'No, the kids ain't alright', as well as the songs "Kids" by Robbie Williams and Kylie Minogue and "The Kids Are Alright" by Chloe x Halle featured on their album of the same name.
+The title of the song was also used in the film The Kids Are All Right and for episode titles of the American television shows That 70's Show and Supernatural, as well as the Ballers Season 4 episode "The Kids Are Aight".
 It was also punned and featured in The Simpsons episode "The Kids Are All Fight".
 It was also used in the Final Fantasy VII novel The Kids Are Alright: A Turks Side Story, the novel having various references to The Who.